-The Northern Road is a state road under the care and control of NSW Roads and Maritime Services (Roads and Maritime).
-It currently transects the airport site.
-It would be realigned outside the airport site by Roads and Maritime before the start of the airport's construction.
+The Northern Road is a state road under the care and control of Roads and Maritime Services (Roads and Maritime).
+It currently traverses the airport site.
+It would be realigned outside the airport site by Roads and Maritime before the start of construction.
 Concurrently, services in easements along The Northern Road alignment would also be relocated.

-A connection to The Northern Road would be constructed at the south-western airport site boundary by Roads and Maritime as part of the construction of The Northern Road on its new alignment.
+A connection to The Northern Road would be constructed to the airport site boundary by Roads and Maritime as part of the construction of The Northern Road on its new alignment.

-The offsite realignment is subject to a separate approval process conducted by Roads and Maritime.
+The offsite realignment would be subject to separate approval processes to be conducted by Roads and Maritime.